Exiled Russian oligarch Khodorkovsky urges caution using sanctions, but says they are working

 The second channel is to sign up as a kontraktnik, as those that sign limited contracts of service in the army are known. bne IntelliNews’ Moscow correspondent reports that in just the last two weeks the capital has been plastered with posters advertising work.
 The Kremlin has also just released a slickly produced recruitment advert extolling service for muzhik, as Russian refer to “real men”.

-“The pay for a military contract is ten times higher than the average salary and all the recruits are signing up from the poor regions,” says Khodorkovsky.
+“The pay for a military contract is 10 times higher than the average salary and all the recruits are signing up from the poor regions,” says Khodorkovsky.
 “On top of these wages there is the money the state is paying to the families of the dead and compensation for the wounded.
 Some of this money is more than a family could earn in their entire lifetimes.”
 The final channel is simply the state social payments as the Kremlin sprinkles money all over the population to keep them sweet and compensation for rising utility, fuel and food costs caused by the war.

 “The psychological problem these people have to deal with is to explain why they are fighting their brothers in Ukraine other than to earn money,” says Khodorkovsky.
 “That makes them more open to the propaganda.
 If you ask the average person why the war started they will answer: '[Nato] would have bombed our village if we didn't go to war'.”
 When asked how long the war will last, Khodorkovsky says that history teaches that war fatigue usually sets in after two years.
 “And we have only had one year so far.”
 He also says that the Kremlin will start to run out of money after two years, but admits that the money might last a few years longer.